Exceptional Professional Development Specifically for Health Care Leaders.

-Russell Sage College’s master’s program in Health Services Administration will prepare you with the skills, knowledge and confidence for the next stage of your career.
+Russell Sage College’s Health Services Administration master’s program will prepare you with the skills, knowledge and confidence for the next stage of your career.

-Individuals with a master’s program in Health Services Administration from Russell Sage College are working in state government, hospital systems, insurance companies and service-based organizations
+Individuals with a master’s in health care administration are working in state government, hospital systems, insurance companies and service-based organizations

 Recent graduates from Russell Sage College’s graduate business programs have been hired by Humana managed care; the New York State Department of Health and Regeneron Pharmaceuticals.

 The Board of Commissioners of the International Accreditation Council for Business Education (IACBE) is pleased to announce that as of March 2014 the School of Management at Russell Sage College has been granted first-time accreditation.
 The School of Management has demonstrated a commitment to continuous improvement, excellence in business education, and advancing academic quality.